zowe/docs-site/docs/user-guide/api-mediation/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

         gateway endpoints.
 The _service-url_ parameter points to the target endpoint on the gateway.

-## Add and validate the definition in the API Mediation Layer
+## Add and validate the definition in the API Mediation Layer running on your machine

 After defining the service in YAML format, you are ready to add your service definition to the API Mediation Layer ecosystem.